 This page describes how to configure health check probes for a Mattermost server.

 Before you begin, you should have a running Mattermost server.
 If you don’t, you can install Mattermost on various distributions or deploy a Kubernetes cluster with Minikube.
-Note that highly available Mattermost cluster support is available in Mattermost Enterprise Edition E20.
+Note that highly available Mattermost cluster support is available in Mattermost Enterprise.

 You can perform a health check with two methods: